PROGRAM AT A GLANCE

 This four-week practicum placement will give students hands-on practice in a dental office or related field.

 You will require a computer that meets minimum standards for all the courses.
-Learn more about Bringing Your Own Device.
+Learn more about Bring Your Own Device.